Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 Cluster sampling divides a large target group into multiple smaller groups or clusters for research purposes.
 Researchers then form a sample by randomly selecting these clusters.

 The random selection gives every group in that target population an equal chance to be a part of the sample group.
-However, only a few relevant groups are selected and the rest are eliminated.
+However, only a few relevant groups were selected, and the rest were eliminated.

 We use a cluster sample to study large populations.
 Typically, clusters are obtained from pre-existing groups such as schools or cities.